5 Steps To Manage And Bring Down High Blood Pressure

 If you are a scuba diver, you will know that this leisure sport will put you under water pressure.
 So if you are going on a scuba diving trip, do consult a medical professional who is knowledgeable in the subject matter of scuba diving first.

 4) Can high blood pressure be cured?

 If your hypertension (secondary hypertension) is caused by other medical conditions such as in pregnancy, kidney problems, cardiac conditions, diabetes, sleep apnea, obesity or inefficient endocrine system among others, usually if those conditions are treated or removed, your blood pressure condition may be lowered or even returning to the normal level again.

-However when your hypertension is not caused by other medical health conditions, then you can't cure it, but to diligently manage your blood pressure in order to keep it down.
+However when your hypertension is not caused by other medical health conditions, then you can't cure it, but to diligently manage your blood pressure in order to keep it down and stable.

 This question is best answered by your doctor who is treating you and who knows the history of your hypertensive condition.